drsimonturega/hangman/README.md

 #### sel_word
 Selectes a word from the word list input.

+Keyword arguments:
+word -- A string containing a single entry from word list chosen at random. word_guessed -- A list populated with a "_" for each letter in word. num_letters -- The number of letters left to guess from word.

 #### play_game
 Function that initiates Hangman class and controls the while loop that calculates weather you are playing, have lost or have won.

+Keyword arguments:
+num_letters -- The number of letters left to guess from word. num_lives -- Number of lives, thats incorrect guesses left starting at five as a default. game_loop_contr -- Boolean that controls the while loop in the play_game() function.
+Containns the win and loose conditions.

 ### Classes
 #### Hangman